Dorahoxha/Dorahoxha/README.md

 - I love reading — self-development, classics, and anything that makes me think out of the box 📚
 - Exploring nature is my reset button 🌿
 - Coding at 2 AM?
 Been there, done that :)
-- Hobbies: reading, hiking, building things, fixing bugs in code 🐛
+- Hobbies: reading, hiking, building things, fixing bugs in code at unreasonable hours  🐛

 ---

-*learning where I can create value.*
+*Built through curiosity and countless commits.*